smalinin/Trade-Simulator/README.md

 # Trade Simulator - Stock Exchange Trading Simulator

+## Running the Program

+1. Just Open and try - [Trade-Simulator](https://smalinin.github.io/Trade-Simulator/)
+2. The program will load with an interface containing several tabs

+---

 ## Description

 **Trade Simulator** is a web application for simulating stock exchange trading.
 The program allows you to: